tanyalama/lynx_pardinus/README_step1_fluidigm_data_curation.md

 #### Normalize data and plot views.
-We can adjust de data normalization method using the window on the left "Analysis settings".
+We can adjust the data normalization method using the window on the left "Analysis settings".

 ![](https://i.imgur.com/PSfdggR.png)